ice-wm/manual/icewm-10.md

 ------------

 WinMenuItems
-Items to show in the window menus, posible values are:
+Items to show in the window menus, possible values are:

 - `  a=rAise`